mahesh-del/Random-Password-Generator/README.md

 # Random-Password-Generator
-This Python Program will generate a Random Pssword for not being rekt by Scammers
+This Python Program will generate a Random Password for not being rekt by Scammers
 # To run this program :
 1. Click Here :  <a href="https://replit.com/@maheshdel/Random-Password-Generator#main.py">Random Password Generator</a>
 2. Follow the instructions from the console windows